TL; DR: The Sprint Acceptance Gate

 What have you done to gain your stakeholders’ trust in your Scrum Team thus avoiding misusing the Sprint Review as an acceptance event?
 Please share your tips & tricks with us.

-✋ Do Not Miss Out and Learn about Sprint Review Anti-Patterns: Join the 9,000-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out and Learn about Sprint Acceptance Gate Anti-Pattern: Join the 12,000-plus Strong ‘Hands-on Agile’ Slack Team

 I invite you to join the “Hands-on Agile” Slack team and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.